Why Are My Mandevilla Leaves Turning Yellow?

 Are Pests Feeding On Your Mandevilla?

-Plants with an insect infestation may also lead to Mandevilla leaves turning yellow.
+Plants with insect infestation may also lead to Mandevilla leaves turning yellow.

-Mandevilla weakened by overwatering, underwatering or general lack of nutrients is subject to attack by Mandevilla aphids or:
+Mandevilla weakened by overwatering, underwatering, or general lack of nutrients is subject to attack by insects like Mandevilla aphids or:

-Check the undersides of leaves for signs of these pests.
+Check the undersides of the leaves for signs of these pests and their eggs.

-If the infestation is advanced, you will see holes in the leaves where the bugs have dined and left chemical deposits that enable the growth of fungus.
+If the infestation is advanced, you will see holes in the plant leaves where the bugs have dined and left chemical deposits that enable fungus growth.

-Use the right pesticide for the insect pests or a Neem oil solution to combat these pests.
+Use the right pesticide for insect pests or a Neem oil solution to combat these pests.

 Are The Mandevilla Roots Crowded?